awsdocs/aws-config-developer-guide/doc_source/customresources.md

 For more information, see [Registering Resource Providers for Use in AWS CloudFormation Templates](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-register.html)\.

-## Step 4: Publish Resource Configuration<a name="customresources-publishresourceconfiguration"></a>
+## Step 5: Publish Resource Configuration<a name="customresources-publishresourceconfiguration"></a>

 Determine the configuration for MyCustomNamespace::Testing::WordPress\.

 ```
 {
-  "Name": "MyWordPressSite"
+  "Name": "MyWordPressSite",
   "SubnetId": "subnet-abcd0123",
   "InstanceId": "i-01234567",
   "PublicIp": "my-wordpress-site.com"